Influenza (flu) season season runs from October through March. Getting vaccinated against the flu keeps you and people

 Insurance Coverage and Charges

-If you get the flu vaccine at a walk-in clinic there is no charge.
-If you get it at Student Health Services it is covered by most insurances via a reimbursement process.
+If you get the flu vaccine at a walk-in clinic or at Student Health Services, it is covered by most insurances via a reimbursement process.

 You may want to check with your insurance provider to make sure that it will reimburse for your vaccine through UVM.
 You do not need to provide insurance information when you get your vaccine, but a $21 charge will be posted to your student account and you will be given a receipt to submit for insurance reimbursement.